Top 10 Leica Lenses for Soft Dreamy Portraits + 5 Tips for Zero Editing

 I must point out that list is limited to lenses I have used with the Leica system (and my personal taste).
 There will be other great lenses I have not yet discovered so feel free to list you favourites in the comments below.

-Best 10 of the 100 lenses I have reviewed so far for YouTube
+11 of the 100+ lenses I have reviewed so far

 Editing hacks – My 5 Secrets for Zero Editing